Scholarships Available

 - Demonstrated academic achievement

-- Awarded to a graduating senior from Newaygo and/or Grant Public High School(s)
+To be awarded to a graduating senior from Newaygo and/or Grant high school

 - Preference to underrepresented applicants (i.e.: those of ethnic, racial minority, and/or disability)